India's main opposition attempts overhaul amid leadership crises | DW | 12.10.2021

 "Young leaders like Kumar and Mevani, however good they may be, cannot make a significant difference to the Congress' fate," political analyst Arati Jerath told DW.

-"Until the Gandhi siblings are able to make the necessary organizational changes, the Congress is not going to see any great revival of its fortunes in the near future," she added, referring to party President Sonia Gandhi’s two children — Rahul Gandhi and Priyanka Gandhi Vadra.
+"Until the Gandhi siblings are able to make the necessary organizational changes, the Congress is not going to see any great revival of its fortunes in the near future," she added, referring to party leader Sonia Gandhi’s two children: Rahul Gandhi and Priyanka Gandhi Vadra.

-Jerath said the BJP is counting on Congress' leadership crisis as it prepares for the next big election in 2024.
+Jerath said the BJP was counting on Congress' leadership crisis as it prepares for the next big election, in 2024.

 "Till the Congress shows signs of revival, the BJP feels it doesn't have much to fear from the party," she said.
 "But two or three years is a long time in politics."